nyc-crh/site/content/plain-text/feeble-minded-in-ny.md

 ---
-date: 1000-01-01
-displaydate:
-title: Title in Title Case
+title: The Feeble Minded in New York, excerpts (text)
 layout: plain-text
 draft: false
 ---